Fat, fat, fat. That's what you keep hearing about our kids today — news that is simple, straightforward and sad. But then comes the jumble of reasons.

 And all of these may be true, at least in part.
 But surely, the simplest reason for childhood obesity — and one that is nearly always overlooked — is this:

 We don't trust our kids to go outside without us.
+We don't think it's safe.
+And because we're busy adults, that means our kids barely get outside at all.

 One recent study found that the percentage of kids ages 9 to 13 playing outside unsupervised in a typical week stands at 6.